ddevault/starbound-dev/networking/index.md

     </tbody>
 </table>

 Though the server and client must be able to handle compressed packets, no packet *must* be compressed.
-Where this documentation makes a note that a packet is compressed, it refers to the behavior of the official software.
+Packets are compressed in the official client and server when it finds that the compressed payload is smaller than the uncompress payload.

 ## Packets